 Two primary operational DMSP satellites are in sun-synchronous low-earth polar orbits at about 450 nautical miles (nominal).
 The main weather sensor on DMSP is the Operational Linescan System, which provides continuous visual and infrared imagery of cloud cover over an area 1,600 nautical miles wide.
 Complete global coverage of weather features is accomplished every 14 hours providing essential data over data-sparse and data-denied areas.
 Additional satellite sensors measure atmospheric vertical profiles of moisture and temperature.
 Military weather forecasters can detect developing patterns of weather and track existing weather phenomena over remote areas, including the presence of severe thunderstorms, hurricanes and typhoons.

-Other DMSP sensors measure space environmental parameters such as local charged particles, electromagnetic fields, and ionospheric characteristics to assess the impact of the natural environment on ballistic-missile early warning radar systems, long-range communications and satellite communications.
+Other DMSP sensors measure space weather parameters such as charged particles, electromagnetic fields, and ionospheric characteristics to assess the impact of the natural environment on ballistic-missile early warning radar systems, long-range communications and satellite communications.
 Additionally, data is used to monitor global auroral activity and to predict the effects of the space environment on satellite operations.

-Northrop Grumman/Lockheed Martin Missiles and Space
+Primary contractor: Northrop Grumman/Lockheed Martin

-2,720 pounds (1,236.4 kilograms), including 772-pound (351 kilogram) sensor payload
+Weight: 2,720 pounds (1,236.4 kilograms), including 772-pound (351 kilogram) sensor payload

-Approximately 458 nautical miles (nominal)
+Orbit altitude: Approximately 458 nautical miles (nominal)

-25 feet long (7.62 meters) with solar panels deployed
+Dimensions: 25 feet long (7.62 meters) with solar panels deployed

-10 panels, generating 2,200 watts of power
+Power plant: 10 panels, generating 2,200 watts of power

-Evolved Expendable Launch Vehicle - Medium
+Launch vehicle: Evolved Expendable Launch Vehicle (EELV) - Medium

-(Current as of Dec 2016)
+(Current as of July 2019)